vegaprotocol/specs/protocol/0059-STKG-simple_staking_and_delegating.md

 ### Changing network parameters
 - Change of network paramter `validators.delegation.minAmount` will change the smallest fraction of the governance token that can be delegated to a validator at the beginning of the next epoch; delegation with tokens less than this parameter will fail the verification at the beginning (when the command is issued and before it is put on the chain). (<a name="0059-STKG-031" href="#0059-STKG-031">0059-STKG-031</a>)
 - Change of network paramter `reward.staking.delegation.delegatorShare` will change the fraction of a validator’s rewards is distributed between its delegators in a new delegation and at the end of an epoch (Default value 0.883.
 Valid range is between 0 and 1 inclusive). (<a name="0059-STKG-033" href="#0059-STKG-033">0059-STKG-033</a>)
 - Change of network paramter `reward.staking.delegation.minValidators` will change the minimum number of validators in a new delegation.
 (Default value 5.
-Valid values are integers greater than or equal to 1.);
-- Change of the 3 parameters above will also affects the stakescore on validators, so it needs to be tested that the next reward as well as the next tendermint weight is computed correctly (the name is a bit unfortunate now, as we settled for a fixed number of validators, so this really is only affecting the validator score. (<a name="0059-STKG-038" href="#0059-STKG-038">0059-STKG-038</a>)
+Valid values are integers greater than or equal to 1.); It will also affects the stake_score on validators, so it needs to be tested that the next reward as well as the next tendermint weight is computed correctly (the name is a bit unfortunate now, as we settled for a fixed number of validators, so this really is only affecting the validator_score. (<a name="0059-STKG-038" href="#0059-STKG-038">0059-STKG-038</a>)
 - For the range check, it should be verified that this value is not bigger than the actual number of validators. (<a name="0059-STKG-034" href="#0059-STKG-034">0059-STKG-034</a>)
 - Change of network paramter `reward.staking.delegation.maxPayoutPerParticipant` will change the maximum amount that can be distributed to a single participant from the reward pool at the end of a new epoch.
 Number must be including the correct padding with zeros instead of possible decimal places. (<a name="0059-STKG-036" href="#0059-STKG-036">0059-STKG-036</a>)
 - Change of network paramter `reward.staking.delegation.minimumValidatorStake` will change the minimum amount of staking asset that a validator needs to self-delegate to be eligible for validator rewards at a new delegation.
 Number must be including the correct padding with zeros instead of possible decimal places；